ChronoSheets/ChronoSheets-CSharp-Client/docs/ProjectsApi.md

 <a name="projectscreateproject"></a>
 # **ProjectsCreateProject**
-> CsApiApiResponseInt32 ProjectsCreateProject (CsApiInsertProjectRequest request, string xChronosheetsAuth)
+> CSApiResponseInt32 ProjectsCreateProject (CSInsertProjectRequest request, string xChronosheetsAuth)

 Create a project